 Adapting Scotland’s Forests for resilience and climate change

-Five short films have been produced by Forestry Commission Scotland.
+Five short films have been produced by Forestry Commission Scotland (now Scottish Forestry).
 They aim to show how climate change might affect Scotland’s forests, and give guidance on how to increase resilience to climate change threats.